diegoTech14/funkoCommerce/README.md

 # Funko Inventory System
-This is an academic project whose objective is to manage the stock of a Funko e-commerce, we can see a list of Funkos, some recommendations and of course, the entire management part.
+This is an academic project whose objective is to manage an E-commerce of a Funko-Pops, we can see a list of Funkos, some recommendations and of course, the entire management part including
+- CRUD operations
+- Filtering data
+- Exporting tables to PDF
+- Pagination data
+- Auth mechanism using JWT

-This app is divided by 3 parts, frontend using Angular, Backend using an API created with Php Slim and database MySQL, the project was created with my colleague Dylan Castillo, here his profile: https://github.com/QuiqueCode
+This app is divided by 3 parts, frontend using Angular, Backend using an API created with Php Slim and a database MySQL where I used functions and store procedures, the project was created with my colleague Dylan Castillo, here his profile: https://github.com/QuiqueCode

 ![funko2](https://github.com/diegoTech14/funkoCommerce/assets/85724318/961c47fc-4e34-4a34-b03a-28e635c46c9e)